 One Public Rec customer, for example, said his customer service rep, Ren, "made it her mission to find me a pair of pants. ...
 She took the initiative to stay in touch with me as the expected timeframe changed and called when she found a pair."

 Sometimes, it's just a matter of adopting the right tone.
 Other Public Rec customers say that agents "made me feel like I mattered,” and “took an interest in helping me.”
-In those instances, agents didn't have to go the extra mile - they just treated customers with genuine care.
+In those instances, agents didn't have to go the extra mile - they just treated new and existing customers with genuine care.

 Fair warning: this is something that you can’t fake.
 Your agents won't care about your customers if you don't care about your agents.
 Even if you work with an outsourcer, your customer service reps have to feel like they're a part of your team.
 Their work is critical to your company's success - and you should tell them that as loudly and as frequently as possible.

 3. Review All Bad Ratings - And Fix Them, If Possible

 Read all review content for your company.
 At Public Rec, the team reviews every bad rating, every week.
 In a weekly check-in, the team lead highlights the scores for each agent and talks through negative reviews and the problems that caused them.
 Then the full entire team works together to identify opportunities for improvement.